SevanSSP/inquire-modeltest-sdk/README.md

 nox
 ```

-Local testing requires that the model test API is running at http://127.0.0.1:8000 (local host)
+Local functional testing requires that the model test API is running at http://127.0.0.1:8000 (local host)

 ## Versioning